wp-plugins/ip-blacklist-cloud/readme.txt

 == Changelog ==

+= 2.0 =
+* Failed login table shows each IP one time with number of attempts.
+Details of each IP are also available on single click.
+* Settings added for auto blacklisting IP for "x" number of failed attempts within given "y" time.
+* Receive email (optional) on auto blacklisting IP based on failed login attempts.

 = 1.9 =
 * Added "Failed Logins" sub-menu which shows details of IP, user agent and POST query variables.